 The drawbacks with normal napping and using an alarm to wake you up

-When you wake up to an alarm in the morning after a full nights sleep, you can feel quite groggy with impaired alertness, which is referred to as ‘sleep intertia'.
+When you wake up to an alarm in the morning after a full nights sleep, you can feel quite groggy with impaired alertness, which is referred to as ‘sleep inertia'.
 The negative effects of sleep inertia, are generally stronger the longer you have been asleep.

 During normal sleep, your brainwave frequencies will move up and down through a curved cycle, which is often quoted as lasting around 90 minutes.
 If your alarm goes off while you are down the bottom of this sleep cycle, you will be trying to wake up while your brain and body are in a very deeply relaxed state, which isn't an easy thing to do and it takes quite a while to fully wake up from this state.

-In an ideal world, you'll want to wake up when your dominant brainwave frequency is right near the top of this sleep cycle, because it's much easier to wake up and you'll be able to become fully alert much faster.
+In an ideal world, you'll want to wake up when your dominant brainwave frequency is right near the top of this sleep cycle because it's much easier to wake up and you'll be able to become fully alert much faster.

 The same thing applies to a power nap.
-You can reduce the negative effects of sleep inertia from a nap, if you can wake up with your brainwave frequency up in the more alert state of Beta.
+You can reduce the negative effects of sleep inertia from a nap if you can wake up with your brainwave frequency up in the more alert state of Beta.